DataTalksClub/docs/docs/machine-learning-zoomcamp/04-evaluation/index.md

 ---
-title: "Module 04: Evaluation"
+title: "Module 4: Evaluation Metrics for Classification"
-nav_order: 4
+nav_order: 0
 has_children: true
 ---

 # Module 04: Evaluation

 This module covers the following topics:

-module content on github: https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master/04-evaluation